 You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix Bonnet.
 These boards plug into your Pi and makes it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.

-"Bonnet" boards work on any Raspberry Pi with a 40-pin GPIO header — Zero, Zero W/WH, Model A+, B+, Pi 2 and Pi 3.
+"Bonnet" boards work on any Raspberry Pi with a 40-pin GPIO header — Zero, Zero W/WH, Model A+, B+, Pi 2, 3 and 4.
 They do not work with older 26-pin boards like the original Model A or B. Note with the Pi Zero you may need to solder a header on the Pi board; it’s normally unpopulated on that model (except the “Zero WH”).

 We also have a HAT version of our RGB Matrix design.
 The HAT version does not come fully assembled, but does include a real time clock (RTC).

 This bonnet will make your matrix projects super easy and avoids wiring complexity.
 Let me break it down for you:

 - Simple design - plug in power, plug in IDC cable, run our Python code!

 - Power protection circuitry - you can plug a 5V 4A wall adapter into the HAT and it will automatically protect against negative, over or under-voltages!
 Yay for no accidental destruction of your setup.